Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Experiments

+As for the cross-domain PMC-Patients dataset \cite{zhao2022pmc}, besides evaluating the zero-shot retrieval performance (\autoref{tab:link_retrieval}), we also test supervised \Ours by further fine-tuning it on the provided training data.
+Specifically, we pick \Ours-MHAExpert (because of its overall good performance according to \autoref{tab:abl_interf}) and use DPR \cite{karpukhin2020dense} to fine-tune it.
+The comparison between DPR(\Ours-MHAExpert) and existing models on the leaderboard of PMC-Patients\footnote{\url{https://pmc-patients.github.io/}} is shown in \autoref{tab:pmcpatients}.
+Our model outperforms all existing models and achieves the new state-of-the-art.

-The reranking setting follows the original evaluation protocol of SciDocs \cite{cohan2020specter}: For each query paper $p_Q$, a small set of candidate papers $\{p_{C1}, p_{C2}, ...\}$ is given, which contains up to 5 positives and 25 random negatives.
+For the reranking setting, we follow the original evaluation protocol of SciDocs \cite{cohan2020specter}: For each query paper $p_Q$, a small set of candidate papers $\{p_{C1}, p_{C2}, ...\}$ is given, which contains up to 5 positives and 25 random negatives.
 The task aims to rank the positives higher than the negatives, so we use MAP and nDCG as evaluation metrics.
 The Recommendation dataset \cite{kanakia2019scalable} has a similar format, except that the score of each candidate is not binary and ranges from 1 to 5.
 As a result, the model needs to rank candidate papers with higher scores in front of those with lower scores, and we use nDCG and nDCG@$k$ ($k=5, 10$) as the metrics.
 (MAP cannot be used in Recommendation because relevance is not binary.)
-The performance of compared methods under the reranking setting is demonstrated in \autoref{tab:link_reranking}.
+The performance is demonstrated in \autoref{tab:link_reranking}.

-From \autoref{tab:link_reranking}, we observe that: (1) On SciDocs, the three \Ours variants all outperform SPECTER in terms of the average score.
+From \autoref{tab:link_reranking}, we observe that: (1) On SciDocs, \Ours variants outperform SPECTER in most cases.
 Note that for the link prediction task, \Ours uses exactly the same pre-training data (including hard negatives) as SPECTER \cite{cohan2020specter}.
-Therefore, this observation implies that exploiting pre-training data from other tasks can benefit the link prediction performance, which validates our motivation of developing a multi-task learning framework.
-(2) On SciDocs, \Ours variants are slightly less accurate than SciNCL and SPECTER 2.0.
-The possible reason is that SciNCL and SPECTER 2.0 use more complicated hard negative sampling strategies and more diverse pre-training data, respectively.
+Therefore, this observation implies that exploiting pre-training data from other tasks can benefit the link prediction performance, which validates our motivation to develop a multi-task learning framework.
+(2) On SciDocs, \Ours variants can rarely outperform SciNCL and SPECTER 2.0 (but the gaps are not evident).
+This is possibly because SciNCL uses more complicated hard negative sampling strategies, and SPECTER 2.0 exploits more diverse pre-training data and tasks.
 In fact, \citet{ostendorff2022neighborhood} have pointed out the data leakage issue that 40.5\% of SciDocs papers appear in the pre-training data.
-This motivates us to incorporate the cross-domain Recommendation dataset, on which \Ours variants consistently outperform all baselines.
+This motivates us to incorporate the cross-domain Recommendation dataset, on which \Ours-Vanilla and \Ours-MHAExpert consistently outperform all baselines.